NAMI HelpLine

 Finally, communities can help prevent suicide by encouraging a culture of reaching out for help and challenging stigma within the community.
 For example, community leaders can publicly emphasize the message that if you are not okay, you should talk to a friend, parent or Elder about it and ask for support, and that doing so is a sign of strength.

-How to Build a Culturally Competent Suicide Prevention Program
+How To Build A Culturally Competent Suicide Prevention Program

 The best way to prevent suicide is to build a comprehensive, culturally competent program within the community.